vdarkobar/Vaultwarden/README.md

 #### *Decide what you will use for*:

-> Domain name of your website,
-> Vaultwarden Subdomain and Port Number.
+> Directory name, Domain name of your website, Vaultwarden Subdomain and Port Number.

 ### *Run this command*:
 ```bash